Our pioneer ancestors had to bake their own bread. Some used sourdough starter and often on the trail, biscuits were baked to save time.

 You need a stretch of a few hours when you first start the dough for rise time, but you make enough to last for two weeks, depending on how much bread your family eats.
 My directions are slightly different from the websites, due to baking other breads.

 Whenever you bake bread or anything with yeast, make sure you only use a glass, wooden, or plastic mixing bowl and utensils.
-If you use stainless steel, you won’t get a good rise on your dough, so just avoid it.
+If you use stainless steel, you may not get a good rise on your dough.
 Second, use lukewarm water about 120 degrees, dissolve your yeast, and let it stand about 10 minutes, until it’s nice and foamy.

 Mix your dough, adding about a cup of flour at a time.
 Cover your dough with a tea towel and set it on top of the fridge (usually a draft free warm place) to rise for about 2 to 5 hours, or until the dough has risen and started to collapse.
 Now pop it in the fridge for either over night or at least 3 hours.